Tag Archives: Dystonia

 Dopamine levels in the brain rise due to the use of levodopa.
 A lack of dopamine-producing brain cells causes Parkinson’s disease.
 For those with Parkinson’s disease and other disorders involving reduced dopamine levels, levodopa increases the dopamine level.

 When you take levodopa, as per your neurologist in Guntur, the dopamine levels increase and then decrease as the drug wears off.
-Variations of dopamine levels are thought to be the source of dyskinesia’s spontaneous gestures.
+Variations in dopamine levels are thought to be the source of dyskinesia’s spontaneous gestures.

 Some antipsychotic drugs cause tardive dyskinesia, a form of dyskinesia.